Skip to main content

 A Word About Backup Heat

 Most of our customers keep their existing oil or propane system in place as a backup.
 It might burn 50 to 100 gallons a year instead of 800.
-That’s a pretty good deal for the peace of mind.
+That's a reasonable trade for the peace of mind.

 The Bottom Line

-• With insulation improvements: savings increase further, and you can install a smaller system
+• With insulation improvements - the system works better, costs less to run, and you can install a smaller unit

 cost comparisonenergy savingsfuel switchingheat pumpsoil heating